The Definitive Guide to Programmatic Marketing and Programmatic Advertising

-Digital advertising is one of the most dynamic fields to follow, and programmatic advertising is one of the most dramatic advances.
+Digital programmatic marketing is one of the most dynamic fields to follow, and programmatic advertising is one of the most dramatic advances.
 A steady stream of new technological developments like programmatic ad buying is constantly transforming the way companies create and deploy online ads, offering cutting-edge ways to ensure your advertising reaches your audience.

 Programmatic buying takes place in the blink of an eye, in the time it takes for a web page to load, making it one of the least understood forms of marketing.
 We’ll cover everything you need to know, including the benefits, the options available, how it works and much more.

 AI-enabled programmatic marketing that automates and optimizes the purchase of ad space, delivers the most effective ads to potential customers.
 In the past, marketers had to juggle proposal requests, quotes, and tenders by negotiating with multiple people along the line.

 The term “programmatic” refers to workflow automation made possible by technology that employs algorithmic artificial intelligence technology to optimize the delivery of ads based on a visitor’s behavior.
 Brands and agencies use a demand-side platform (DSP) to determine which impressions to buy and at what price, and publishers use a supply-side platform (SSP) to sell their ad space to brands.
 With this form of marketing, advertisers stop wasting money on delivering ads to poor-quality leads.